-- Goal 1: Provide information for the public. - Objective: Provide the public access to accurate, understandable, pertinent and timely policy, program and technical information to facilitate effective involvement in CMAP decision-making processes. - Goal 2: Provide venues and tools to engage the public in planning dialogue. - Objective: Assist the public in understanding the reasons for CMAP actions so the public can provide meaningful comments through the broadest range of formats. - Goal 3: Design and develop materials to increase the public's understanding of regional and local planning. - Objective: Consider whether CMAP should provide information in languages other than English to reach the affected public or interested parties.
+- Goal 1: Provide information for the public. - Objective: Provide access to accurate, understandable, pertinent and timely policy, program and technical information to facilitate effective public participation in CMAP decision-making processes. - Goal 2: Provide venues and tools to engage the public in planning dialogue. - Objective: Utilize a variety of activities, events and other public engagement tools so the public can provide meaningful input throughout the decision-making process. - Goal 3: Design and develop materials to increase the underserved public's understanding of regional and local planning, including translating those materials into languages other than English whenever possible. - Objective: To accommodate the needs of traditionally underserved populations, such as low-income, minority, disabled, non-English-speaking and other groups who have not participated in the planning process.